hsx1/redcap2json/README.md

 # redcap2json

-Handling data dictionaries from redcap.
+Handling data dictionaries from REDCap.
+REDCap is used for electronic data collection.

 Oftentimes, experimenters will only download a CSV will the raw data.
 To access the labels of many Recap question types.
 Download the code dictionary along